djsharkey/Godot-DialogGraphPlugin/README.md

 Conversation is the starting point of a dialog graph.
 You can have multiple Conversations in a single file, but each of them has to have its own unique name.
 In every file there's only one Conversation that's set as the default one.
 This means it would be the default dialog graph that would start in that specific file, unless the Manager node is provided with a name of a different Conversation.
 #### Speech
 Speech is your NPCs' 'voice'.
 This is what they'd say in your dialog.
-If you use Godot's translations, you can press Enter once you enter a key code to display that line's translation in the box below.
-Sadly, this only works if you run the Editor as a scene, due to Godot's current implementation of translations.
 #### Choice
 Choice is where your player replies.
 It lets you have multiple answers, with each being able to branch according to the response.
 #### Condition